Edward Olivares Player Props: Royals vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 14th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Mets pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Mets have a 4.32 team ERA that ranks 18th among all MLB pitching staffs.
+- The Mets have the 18th-ranked team ERA among all MLB pitching staffs (4.34).

-- Mets pitchers combine to surrender 130 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- Mets pitchers combine to allow 130 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- The Mets will look to Quintana (0-2) in his third start of the season.

-- His most recent appearance was on Wednesday against the New York Yankees, when the left-hander went six innings, surrendering two earned runs while giving up six hits.
+- His last appearance came on Thursday against the Washington Nationals, when the righty went six innings, surrendering one earned run while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.